Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

 \section{Best-x Algorithm for Optimal Ranking}

-With the complexity of the problem, we focus on developing a fast and easy-to-implement approximation algorithm for \eqref{eq:random-span-revenue} and show there is a performance bound of the garnered revenue.
+With the complexity of the problem, we focus on developing a fast and easy-to-implement approximation algorithm for \eqref{eq:random-span-revenue} and providing a performance guarantee of the garnered revenue.
 Before presenting our approximation algorithm, we first investigate the revenue maximization problem when the attention span is fixed.
 It turns out that the problem has rich structures, based on which we then develop an approximation algorithm for random spans.